Anxiety Therapy in Fort Collins, CO

 You are so exhausted.

-Your life feels like a performance.
-On the outside, you look like you have it all together.
+On the outside, you look like you have it together.
 On the inside, you feel like you’re falling apart.
-The thought of anyone knowing how truly anxious you are is terrifying.
-So…you hold it all together and manage as best you can.

-At this point, you are not sure where the anxiety ends and where you begin.
-It has been with you so long that it feels like a personality trait.
-Like this is just the way you are.
+At this point, you’re not sure where the anxiety ends and where you begin.
+It’s been with you so long it feels like a personality trait.

 It is not.
 I promise you it is not.

 This is not who you are.
 It is not a character flaw.
 It is not evidence that something is fundamentally broken in you.
-It is your nervous system doing what it learned to do, usually a long time ago, and for very good reasons.
-What was learned can be understood.
-And with time and the right support, anxiety can begin to loosen its grip.
+It is your nervous system doing what it learned to do for very good reasons.

-I have sat with people of all ages and genders in this place.
-People who are smart and self-aware enough to know something is wrong but cannot figure out how to make it stop.
-People who have tried all the things.
-The apps, the journals, the breathing exercises, the productivity systems.
+I’ve worked with people right where you are.
+People who are smart and self-aware enough to know something is wrong but can’t figure out how to make it stop.
+People who have tried the apps, the journals, the breathing exercises.
 And the anxiety remains, stubborn and persistent.

 There is a way through.
 Not a quick fix.
 Not a formula.
 Something more real than that.